-The behavior of the Rottweiler in the show ring should be controlled, willing and adaptable, trained to submit to examination of mouth, testicles, etc. An aloof or reserved dog should not be penalized, as this reflects the accepted character of the breed.
-An aggressive or belligerent attitude towards other dogs should not be faulted.
+Thus, the behavior of the Rottweiler in the show ring should be controlled, willing and adaptable, trained to submit to examination of mouth, testicles, etc. An aloof or reserved dog should not be penalized, as this reflects the accepted character of the breed.
+So, an aggressive or belligerent attitude towards other dogs should not be faulted.

 A judge shall excuse from the ring any shy Rottweiler.
 A dog shall be judged fundamentally shy if, refusing to stand for examination, it shrinks away from the judge.
 So, the dog that in the opinion of the judge menaces or threatens him/her, or exhibits any sign that it may not be safely approached or examined by the judge in the normal manner, shall be excused from the ring.
 A dog that in the opinion of the judge attacks any person in the ring shall be disqualified.